 Gone are the days of solely managing inventory through Excel spreadsheets and manual stock takes.
-Today, there are a myriad of inventory management software options that track inventory levels, forecast demand, and more.
+Today, there are many types of inventory management systems that track inventory levels, forecast demand, and more.
 If you’re choosing which type of inventory management system your business needs, and trying to narrow it down from the many different types on offer, here are some questions to ask yourself to help select the right one for your business:

 Download our latest eBook to learn how to choose the right inventory management system for your eCommerce business.

 The first important question to clarify is what size and stage of growth your business is in.
 If your operation is still small, paying a lot of money for an inventory management tool may not be worth your investment.
 In fact, until you get to around $100k in turnover, a spreadsheet may be adequate enough for your simple inventory needs.
 However, many SMBs between $100k and $100 million in turnover do find that their inventory complexity is alleviated with a more powerful tool.

 Take the time to define your budget: inventory management systems can be anything from free to six figures.
 If you know what you’re willing to invest, it will be much easier to refine your search to a few offerings that will best suit your size, budget and operational capacity.
 Of course, with a huge variation in price also comes a significant variation in quality and capability, so make sure that you’re investing wisely by doing your homework.

 If you’re buying an inventory management solution, make sure you know what problem that tool is going to be solving.
 It’s important to be familiar with your inventory processes and what specific challenges are preventing you from growing your business.
 Knowing the particular issues you face will make it easier to ask the right questions when choosing an inventory management system provider.